collective/collective.pwexpiry/README.rst

   The script checks for the user's passwords expiration dates and triggers the registered notification actions (i.e. sending email to the relevant users).
 * Provides a protection mechanizm to avoid notifying given user twice the same day
+* Possibility to lock an account if too many invalid password attemps were tried

 Installation
 ============